-Two proposed MiFIR reports have been added to the portfolio of draft sample reports published by the ICMA's SFTR Task Force (5.1 to 5.2).
+Two MiFIR reports have been added to the portfolio of draft sample reports published by the ICMA's SFTR Task Force (5.1 to 5.2).
 The key principle underlying the sample reports is that repo is not a financial instrument for the purposes of MiFID II/MiFIR and repo reports under MiFIR should therefore be of the underlying movement of securities and not of the repo itself.
-These proposals were submitted to ESMA on 4 December 2019.
-A response is awaited.
 ESMA have confirmed that these sample reports would meet the requirements of MiFIR (ESMA e-mail to ICMA of 8 May 2020).